Burnt Shadows is a Postcolonial novel written by Kamila Shamsie in 2009 and discusses the effects of some major events of twentieth century.

 Her childhood experience developed in her the need for control as she lost of her father and grandmother and realized what loss was.
 She is portrayed as a girl who feels loss dearly.

-Kamila Shamsie has portrayed the characters in the novel in a very detailed and efficient way.
+Kamila Shamsie has portrayed the Burnt Shadows Characters in a very detailed and efficient way.
 She has given us an insight into how war changes people and affects their lives.

-The way she has depicted different characters in the novel shows what people have to face during war times and also gives us the different aspects of humans in these troubling times.
+The way she has depicted different Burnt Shadows Characters shows what people have to face during war times and also gives us the different aspects of humans in these troubling times.

-The setting of the novel is convoluted and keeps on changing in every part of the novel.
+The setting of the novel is convoluted and keeps on changing in every part of the novel as well the Burnt Shadows Summary.
 In the first part, the temporal setting is 9 August 1945 and the spatial setting is Nagasaki.
 The second part is set in Delhi (1947).
 The third part takes us to Pakistan in 1982-3.
 Then it discusses incidents in New York and Afghanistan after the 9/11 incident.